bimdata/javascript-api-client/docs/CheckerApi.md

 ## getChecker

-> IfcChecker getChecker(cloudPk, id, ifcPk, projectPk)
+> IfcChecker getChecker(cloudPk, id, modelPk, projectPk)

 Retrieve a checker of a model